nickbrandt/GitLab/doc/user/search/index.md

 - Wiki (Project only)

 To start a search, type into the search bar on the top-right of the screen.
-You can always search in all GitLab and may also see the options to search within a group or project if you are in the group or project dashboard.
+You can always search in all GitLab and may also see the options to search in a group or project if you are in the group or project dashboard.

 ![basic search](img/basic_search.png)

-Once the results are returned, you can modify the search, select a different type of data to search, or choose a specific group or project.
+After the results are returned, you can modify the search, select a different type of data to search, or choose a specific group or project.

 ![basic_search_results](img/basic_search_results.png)